-Professor Solomon is one of the nation’s most well-known authorities on corporate law.
+Professor Solomon is one of the nation’s most well known authorities on corporate law.
 His research focuses on the intersection of law and finance with a particular focus on corporate law and governance, mergers and acquisitions, disclosure practices and procedures and capital markets.
-He is the author of one of the leading casebooks on mergers and acquisitions.
-Six of his law review articles have been selected as being among the “top ten” articles published in corporate and securities law in their respective years, among the 400+ articles that are published each year, by scholars in the field.
-He has also published in leading peer-reviewed finance and economic journals such as the Journal of Financial Economics and the American Law & Economics Review.
+He is the author of one of the leading casebooks on mergers and acquisitions., Of the 400+ articles that are published each year by scholars in the field, seven of his law review articles have been selected as being among the “top ten” articles published in corporate and securities law in their respective years.
+He has also published in leading peer-reviewed finance and economic journals, such as the Journal of Financial Economics and the American Law & Economics Review.
+According to the Sisk Report, he is among the top ten cited corporate and securities law professors, among both law professors and law professors at Berkeley.

-Professor Solomon writes a regular column for The New York Times DealBook as The Deal Professor, which primarily focused on corporate issues.
+For over a decade, Professor Solomon wrote a regular column for The New York Times’ DealBook as The Deal Professor, which primarily focused on corporate issues.
 He also has written in trade journals such as The Atlantic, lectures, has testified before the U.S. Senate, and is frequently quoted in the national media on issues related to corporate law.
 The National Association of Corporate Directors has thrice named him as one of the 100 most influential people in the United States corporate boardroom community.

 Professor Solomon has been an expert witness in litigation involving numerous high-profile transactions and disputes, including In re WeWork Litigation, C.A.
 2020-0258-JTL (Del.
 Ch.); In re Novo Nordisk Securities Litigation, No. 3:17-cv-00209 (D.N.J.); North American Soccer League, LLC v.
 United States Soccer Federation, Inc., C.A.
 No. 1:17-cv-05495-MKB-ST (Eastern District of New York); and AB Stable VIII LLC v.
 MAPS Hotels and Resorts One LLC, et al. (Del.
 Ch., C.A.
 2020-0310-JTL).